fmatthew5876/stdcxx-bitops/proposal/draft.md

 * Device drivers
 * Operating system kernels

+#### Regarding std::align

 We currently have `std::align` in the standard for doing alignment calculations.
 The function `std::align`
-has one specific use case, that is to carve out an aligned buffer of a known size within a larger buffer.
+has one specific use case, that is to carve out an aligned sub-buffer of a known size within a larger buffer.
 In order to use `std::align`, the user must a priori know the size of the aligned buffer they require.
 Unfortunately in some use cases, even calculating the size of this buffer as an input to `std::align` itself requires doing alignment calculations.
 Many times we also